Gogeta1217/obsidian-templates/📁 templates/📦 block~meta ✉.md

 - `tp.file.include` statement has to strip code and metadata like `<\%* tR += (await tp.file.include('[[📦 template~block~template~meta]]')).replace(/<\\%/g, '<%').replace(/:\\:/g, '::').replace(/\\#/g, '#').replace(/\n+$/, ''); %>`
 - metadata is pretty redundant in this example but the extra fields may come in handy later
+- since i broke `templater-obsidian:insert-templater` with this template, i have been opening the console and using `copy()` with unreplaced template code

 ## meta~inbox